jeffboody/Lanczos/readme.md

   Lanczos kernel.
-* The choice between the full Lanczos interpolation and the separable approximation depends on the specific application's requirements for image quality and computational efficiency.
+* The choice between the full Lanczos interpolation and the separable approximation depends on the specific application's requirements for quality and computational efficiency.

 Similarly, recursively resampling a signal multiple times, as commonly done for generating texture mipmaps, can also